astronomer/astro-blog/posts/airflow-at-société-générale-data-orchestration-solution-in-banking.md

 ---
 slug: data-orchestration-societe-generale
-title: "Airflow at Société Générale: Data Orchestration Solution in Banking"
+title: "Airflow at Societe Generale: Data Orchestration Solution in Banking"
 description: A conversation with Societe Generale about their Airflow implementation and development of the data orchestration solution.
 heroImagePath: ../assets/societe2.png